 Author: House of Eden

-A newsletter magazine that examines sustainable products.
-The community can then decide whether it is a flip or a flop.
-The founders Christian Salewski and Felix Rohrbeck come from journalism and have worked for media such as ZEIT, ARD Panorama and STRG_F in recent years.
-Co-founders Christian and Dominik Sothmann, on the other hand, come from the economy with a focus on new business models and digital strategies.
-They are now doing business journalism together, showing sustainability from a completely new perspective.
-In the interview with Haus von Eden you can find out everything about the idea for the modern format.
+A newsletter magazine in which sustainable products are screened in an investigative way.
+Afterwards, the community can decide whether it is a flip or a flop.
+The founders Christian Salewski and Felix Rohrbeck have a background in journalism and have worked for media such as DIE ZEIT, ARD Panorama and STRG_F in recent years.
+Co-founders Christian and Dominik Sothmann, on the other hand, come from the business world with a focus on new business models and digital strategies.
+Together they are now practising business journalism and thus show sustainability from a completely new perspective.
+In an interview with Haus von Eden, you can learn all about the idea for the modern format.

 Flip founder team